kommhoerauf/rpi-sec-cam/README.md

 In the end the CPU/Memory usage is ok when idling, but if motioneye captures videos/pictures the Raspberry Pi noticeable slows down.

 ![htop terminal output of Raspberry Pi Zero when idling](pictures/htop.png?raw=true "htop output when idling")

+When there is movement in front of the camera cpu usage spikes up to 80% for me, afterwards if a video is being recorded + saved we already hit 100% for a short duration.